-Under the ATIGA, however, member states agreed to place 99% of all the products in their Inclusion List at zero duty.
+On the other hand, under the ATIGA, member states agreed to place 99% of all the products in their Inclusion List at zero duty.
 In compliance with ATIGA, the Philippines implemented its tariff commitments, the last tranche of which was made via Executive Order Nos.
-892 and 894, which were implemented in 2010.
+892 and 894, implemented in 2010.
 Thus, most goods from ASEAN are levied ordinary import duties of 0%.